ivsall2012/AHPinterest/README.md

 In this article, all “layouts” are referred to UICollectionViewLayout or its subclass, NOT AutoLayout!

 ### Demo
 The link below is a 2-minute demo of the project.
 The video was recorded in MOV format but when I uploaded to Youtube.
 Its video quality was significantly damaged.
-The app is actually quite smooth.
+I'll learn the whole web development soon.The app is actually quite smooth.
 You can download the zip file and do a build-and-run if you wanna feel about it.

 [Youtube Demo](https://youtu.be/CXQuMl_qBdI)
 ### Further Optimization